thrupthi-rp/platform-product-foundations/Platform_Decision_Boundaries.md

 This repo is intentionally small and opinionated.
 - A decision classification framework for platforms and data
-- Heuristics for identifying irreversible commitments early
+- Heuristics for identifying irreversible commitments
-- Questions to stress-test assumptions before locking them in \
+- Stress-test questions to surface long-term risk before decisions are locked in (e.g. “If we had to migrate away from this data model in 18 months, what would the cost of exit be?”)
 - Guidance for applying deeper scrutiny without stalling delivery

 It is not a prescriptive process.
-It is a judgement aid.
+It is a **judgement aid**.

 ---